Everything You Need to Know About Slow Coffee | Complete Guide & Tips

 3️⃣ Break the crust on the surface with a spoon and smell the aromas

-4️⃣ Slurp loudly to disperse coffee across the palate
+4️⃣ Sip noisily to spread the coffee across the palate

-Cupping is the global benchmark preparation method for scoring coffee on the SCA scale (Specialty Coffee Association).
+Cupping is the globally recognized standard method for scoring coffee on the SCA (Specialty Coffee Association) scale.

-Invented by the Japanese company Cafec, the Flower Dripper method allows for precise control over water flow and brewing time.
-Its conical design and internal spirals facilitate uniform extraction.
+Developed by the Japanese company Cafec, the Flower Dripper method allows for precise control of water flow and brewing time.
+Its conical design and internal spirals facilitate even extraction.

-✅ Allows for adjustments based on Grind Type and water flow
+✅ Allows for adjustments based on Grind Type water flow rate

 Recommended recipe for a perfect Flower Dripper: